GermanEngineering/UnifyPictureNames/README.md

 ***

-I'm frequently using this program in combination with another one helping you to automatically rotate your images into horizontal orientation.
+I'm frequently using this program in combination with another one helping you to automatically rotate your images into horizontal orientation.<br>
 You can find more about the project on this site: [Rotate Images](https://trustmeimanengineer.de/rotate-images/).